adityabhatisaini/adityabhatisaini/README.md

 - 😄 Pronouns: **He/Him**
 - ⚡ Fun fact: I love watching sci-fi movies and exploring new technology gadgets.

+# My Favourite Tool

+## VS Code Forever ❤️

+VS Code (Visual Studio Code) is my go-to tool for coding, debugging, and editing text.
+Its versatility, lightweight nature, and extensive plugin ecosystem make it an indispensable companion for developers.
+Whether it's writing scripts, building applications, or exploring new technologies, VS Code is always up to the task. 🚀

 ## Disclaimer